nrfconnect/sdk-nrf/doc/nrf/libraries/others/profiler.rst

 To enable and run the custom backend, complete the following steps:

 1. Connect device to the computer.
-2. Complete the configuration steps for use with either custom events or Event Manager, as described in the :ref:`profiler_configuration` section.
+2. Complete the configuration steps for use with either custom events or Application Event Manager, as described in the :ref:`profiler_configuration` section.
 #.
 From the list of `Available scripts`_, choose the Python script that you want to use for event visualization, analysis, and calculating statistics.
 #.
 Run the script from the command line using its related command.